sguox002/leetcode/leetcode-all.md

 ->>

 ### count number of ways
+<<-935	Knight Dialer    		45.9%	Medium
+return the number of ways on the phone pad. build the adjacency matrix and do a dfs like (dp from previous group) ->>

+<<-940	Distinct Subsequences II    		41.5%	Hard
+count the number of distinct non-empty subsequence of string s.
+- ending with different char with different length are distinct.
+- dp[i,c] represent the number of distinct subsequence for length i and ending with c.
+- dp[i,c]+=d[i-1,x] x can be any char, add 1 for a single char ending with c.
+->>

 <<-1397	Find All Good Strings    		37.9%	Hard
 given string s1,s2,and evil. a good string will >=s1 and <=s2 and does not contain evil as a substring.